 - Consistent with the EEV Principles, the ANW is calculated at market value.
 Items on the balance sheet which are not held at market value, such as bonds categorized as "Held to Maturity", loans and real estate, are by principle taken at market value, and differences between the market value and the book value of these items have been added to the ANW on a post-tax basis.
 However, the amounts relating to Postal Life Insurance policies are not included in the ANW calculation (see "2.
 Postal Life Insurance Policies"). - Certain liabilities that can be considered effectively part of net assets are added on a post-tax basis to the ANW.
 In particular, the contingency reserve, reserve for price fluctuations and general reserves for possible loan losses related to the new policies that were issued after the establishment of Japan Post Insurance have been added to the ANW on a post-tax basis.
 However, the corresponding items for Postal Life Insurance policies are not included in the ANW calculation (see "2.
-Postal Life Insurance Policies"). - Unrecognized actuarial differences relating to pension benefit obligations are reflected in the ANW on a post-tax basis.
+Postal Life Insurance Policies"). - In relation to pension benefit obligations, capitalized unrecognized past service expenses and unrecognized actuarial differences are reflected in the ANW on a post-tax basis.